 How to Prevent Yellow Jackets

-To prevent yellow jacket invasions and to protect your family, here are a few tips for dealing with the aggressive wasps:
+To prevent invasions and to protect your family, here are a few tips for dealing with these aggressive wasps:

 - Cover food and drinks when spending time outside.